duongphuhiep/commonmark-editor/README.md

 * `height` default = `"400px"`
 * `placeholder` default = `"Markdown content"`
+* `changedByUser` turn to true if value changed by client keypress
 * `working-dir`: every image url which contain only image name will concatenate with the working-dir value if it is set.
 Example if `working-dir = "/content"` then
 	*  `![](tiger.png)` will be replaced by `![](/content/tiger.png)`
 	*  `![](dargon.jpg)` will be replaced by `![](/content/dragon.jpg)`